Department of Horticulture (Punjab, India): Awards and Recognition

+In January 2026, Punjab was awarded Best Performing State and Best State Project Monitoring Unit at the Agriculture Infrastructure Fund (AIF) Regional Conference held in Chandigarh by the Ministry of Agriculture and Farmers Welfare.

 Punjab Horticulture Advancement and Sustainable Entrepreneurship (PHASE)

 Launch of Chilli Cluster under Project Phase by Kultar Singh Sandhwan, Chetan Singh Jauramajra, Fauja Singh Sarari, and other officials at Ferozepur, Punjab.

 The Punjab Horticulture Advancement and Sustainable Entrepreneurship (PHASE) program was launched on March 17 in Ferozepur, Punjab by Chetan Singh Jauramajra, Kultar Singh Sandhawan along with other officials.

 Under PHASE, the department has launched a chilli cluster at Ferozepur with the aim of increasing the efficiency in the value chain, improving the marketing of the product and encouraging crop diversification.

 As a measure to improve product quality and to develop horticulture crop clusters in major production zones of Punjab, Punjab Horticulture Advancement and Sustainable Entrepreneurship (PHASE) was announced on the state level in the Punjab State Budget 2024-25 presented by finance minister Harpal Singh Cheema at the Vidhan Sabha.

+In June 2025, the first shipment of litchi was exported from the cluster in Pathankot district to Doha and Dubai.
+The consignment, comprising rose-scented litchi, was facilitated by the Agricultural and Processed Food Products Export Development Authority in collaboration with the Punjab Department of Horticulture and other stakeholders.

+In April 2026, a consignment of green chillies was exported to Dubai from the cluster in Ferozepur district, in what was described as the state's first such shipment.
+The consignment was flagged off by Kultar Singh Sandhwan, Speaker of the Punjab Legislative Assembly.
+The initiative was associated with the department's efforts efforts to enhance farmers’ market access and promote agricultural exports from the state.